-The development of the Albany Hills State School Student Code of Conduct is an opportunity to explain our processes and procedures with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
-The language and expectations of positive behaviour can be used in any environment, including the home setting for students.
+The development of the Albany Hills State School Student Code of Conduct is an opportunity to explain the PBL framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
+The language and expectations of PBL can be used in any environment, including the home setting for students.
 Doing everything we can do to set students up for success is a shared goal of every parent and school staff member.